birddevelper/NoteBookManager/README.md

 - DELETE /api/stocks/1 (delete a single stock)

 ## How to setup
 It is docker based application.
-Running below command in project's directory builds 2 containers, StockService and Mysql Containers :
+Running below command in project's directory builds 2 containers, StockService and Mysql containers with initial records:

 ```bash
 docker-compose up